-Visitors to Bangkok tend to fall into two distinct camps; those that love the city and those who hate it.
+First-time visitors to Bangkok tend to fall into two distinct camps; those that instantly love the city and those who hate it.
 Bangkok certainly has its faults, but it also has a charm and vibrancy that can be compelling.
-The Thai capital can be bewildering for the first time visitor, but a little bit of planning, patience and understanding will help you get the most out of Bangkok.
-Don’t underestimate the heat and the effects of a long flight if you are staying in Bangkok (or Krung Thep as the locals call the Thai capital) at the start of your holiday.
-Take it easy and don’t be too ambitious in what you can cram in during a short stay.
-A trip to the Floating Market at Damnoen Saduak for instance, will take up most of the day.
+The Thai capital can be overwhelming when you first arrive, but a little bit of planning, patience and understanding will help you get the most out of the city locals call Krung Thep.

 Where to stay in Bangkok